Marlins vs. Phillies Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded 125 hits with 18 doubles, a triple, three home runs and 27 walks.
-He has driven in 41 runs with one stolen base.
+- Arraez has 126 hits with 18 doubles, a triple, three home runs, 27 walks and 42 RBI.
+He's also stolen one base.

-- Arraez has hit safely in eight straight games.
-During his last 10 outings he is batting .293 with two doubles, three walks and three RBI.
+- Arraez has hit safely in nine straight games.
+In his last 10 outings he is batting .324 with two doubles, three walks and three RBI.

 Arraez Recent Games